United Nations Administered East Timor: Second transitional administration

 The Constituent Assembly completed work on a draft constitution and this was promulgated in March 2002, the Assembly would serve as the parliament of East Timor following independence.

 Presidential elections were held in April in which Xanana Gusmão was elected president of a future independent East Timor.

 East Timor became an independent state on 20 May 2002.

 Office holders

 Transitional administrator

 Sérgio Vieira de Mello served as Special Representative of the Secretary-General for East Timor (Transitional Administrator) during the period East Timor was administered by the United Nations.

 Chief minister

 Mari Alkatiri served as Chief Minister of East Timor between September 2001 and May 2002.

+Cabinets

 Elections

 The following elections were held during United Nations administration: